 Rexhepi, Fatmir (b.
 July 6, 1956, Podgradje village, near Gnjilane, Kosovo, Serbia), interior minister of Kosovo (2006-07).

-Rey, Victor (François Ferdinand), acting governor of the French Settlements in Oceania (1901).
+Rey, Victor (François Ferdinand), acting governor of the French Settlements in Oceania (1901) and governor of French Guiana (1905-06).

 Rey-Bellet, Jean-Jacques (b.
 Sept.
 27, 1950), president of the Council of State of Valais (1999-2000, 2003-04, 2007-08).